flimflam-austin/hugo-cms-test/content/quick_reads/20180402-18-04-01-stephon-clark/index.md

       * A phone, but no gun, was found.
     _key: card-2-d85aef7e-9f17-4557-8169-a5e9aa25cd81
   - order: 2
+    useCheckmark: false
     body: >-
-      > “Prior to theA shooting,A the involved officers saw the suspect facing them, advance forward with his arms extended, and holding an object in his hands.A A **At the time of the shooting, the officersA believedA theA suspect was pointing a firearm at them**.
+      > “Prior to theA shooting,A the involved officers saw the suspect facing them, advance forward with his arms extended, and holding an object in his hands.A A**At the time of the shooting, the officersA believedA theA suspect was pointing a firearm at them**.
 After an exhaustive search, scene investigators did not locate any firearms.”